What's Behind the Mask: Understanding Masked Graph Modeling for Graph Autoencoders: Experiments

 It is observed that MaskGAE exhibits good computational scaling and downstream performance on large datasets arXiv and MAG.
 This may be due to the fact that only a small portion of unmasked edges are processed by the encoder during training and thus benefiting the scalability.
 Note that CCA-SSG has a poor performance on arXiv and MAG since it is essentially a dimension-reduction method, where the ideal embedding dimension ought to be smaller than input one~\cite{cca_ssg}.

+While both masking strategies assist self-supervised learning for MaskGAE by recovering the masked edges, they are built on different philosophies of structural masking.
 We also see that both variants of MaskGAE using masking strategies achieve the leading performance, while MaskGAE$_{path}$ achieves relatively better performance than MaskGAE$_{edge}$ in most cases.
 It is probably because that path-wise masking enforces a model to predict a set of edges that are locally correlated, thus creating a task that cannot be easily solved by extrapolation from visible graph structure.
 In this regard, the learned representations are more robust and generalizable, leading to better performance on downstream tasks.
 This implies that path-wise masking might be a more promising masking strategy for the MGM task.
-We also conduct ablation study on different components of MaskGAE.
-We leave the results and discussions in Appendix~\ref{appendix:abla}.